Pierre Henry-Larivière

 Pierre François Joachim Henry Larivière or La Rivière, known as Henry-Larivière, (b.
 Falaise, 6 December 1761, d.
 Paris 3 November 1838), was a French politician and député for Calvados to the Convention.

 Revolution and Convention

-A lawyer in Falause, he espoused the ideas of the Jacobins.
+A lawyer in Falaise, he espoused the ideas of the Jacobins.
 Elected to the National Assembly by the département of Calvados, he was noted for his hostile attitude towards the court and the king’s ministers.
 He favoured war, was hostile to refractory clergy and émigrés as well as to the monarchy after the demonstration of 20 June 1792.